 Canada lynx are listed as threatened under the Endangered Species Act (ESA).
-Populations have been splintered by habitat loss and fragmentation largely due in part to road building and logging of old-growth.
-Off road-vehicles and snowmobiles threaten biological connectivity too.
-Excessive trapping was historically a threat to populations, until the species was listed under the ESA.
-Incidental trapping remains a problem however, particularly in Idaho.
-Friends of the Clearwater and allies recently secured a federal court decision ordering the state of Idaho to implement regulations that will prevent lyx from being harmed, killed or released from a trap (as mandated by the ESA).
+Populations have been splintered by habitat loss and fragmentation largely due in part to road building and logging of old-growth forests.
+Off-road vehicles and snowmobiles threaten biological connectivity, too.
+Excessive trapping was historically a threat to populations until the species was listed under the ESA.
+Incidental trapping remains a problem, however, particularly in Idaho.

 In 2014, conservation groups filed a lawsuit against the U.S. Fish & Wildlife Service for the agency’s failure to designate adequate critical habitat to ensure lynx recovery.
 A court sided with the plaintiffs, and ordered that after a 17-year delay, the agency needs to complete a recovery plan for the species.
 The deadline for this plan was January 2018.
 Instead of following the court’s orders, the agency did an about-face, and alleged that the species no longer needs to be listed under the Endangered Species Act.
 Read the critique of this alleged claim.
 Instead of prematurely stripping lynx of protection, additional critical habitat in Idaho, Montana, Colorado, and New Mexico should be designated so that genuine recovery and distribution can occur.
 The Fish & Wildlife Service has not made an official proposal to remove current protections for lynx.